Google Open Bidding, previously known as EBDA, was introduced to publishers in 2018. It’s a server-side alternative to header bidding.

 How to determine the best yield?

-Google Ad Manager runs the unified auctions to ensure that publishers receive the maximum yield.
-Most of the unified auction comprises the yield partners’ bids and ad exchange bids.
+Google Ad Manager runs the unified auctions to ensure publishers receive the maximum yield.
+Most of the unified auction comprises the yield partners’ and ad exchange bids.

 Dynamic allocation is used to insert additional direct line items.

 GAM chooses the best line items to maximize the publisher’s revenue.